Government: Offshore drilling prep should go on during suit

 COLUMBIA, S.C.
-(AP) — The federal government says preparatory work for offshore drilling shouldn’t be halted while a lawsuit challenging the practice moves through the courts.
+(AP) — Preparatory work for offshore drilling shouldn’t be halted while a lawsuit challenging the practice moves through the court, according to papers filed Monday by attorneys for the Trump administration.

-Attorneys for the Trump administration say in court papers filed Monday that a judge should deny a preliminary injunction request filed by coastal municipalities suing the government.
+The government wants a judge to deny a preliminary injunction request filed by coastal municipalities that are suing the administration over offshore drilling tests using seismic air guns.
+The cities and towns want the tests halted while their lawsuit moves forward, arguing that such testing is harmful to marine life and tourism.

+In its filing, the government says there’s no evidence the communities or nearby wildlife would be adversely affected by the testing, which precedes the drilling itself, saying such an injunction would constitute “extraordinary relief.”

-Last year, coastal cities and towns, along with environmental groups, sued to oppose the administration’s plans to conduct offshore drilling tests using seismic air guns.
-The suit challenges permits for the testing that precedes the drilling itself.
-It claims the National Marine Fisheries Service violated the Marine Mammal Protection Act, the Endangered Species Act, and the National Environmental Policy Act in issuing the permits.
+Last year, the municipalities, along with environmental groups, sued to oppose the administration’s plans to conduct the tests, challenging permits for the testing.
+The legal challenge claims that the National Marine Fisheries Service violated the Marine Mammal Protection Act, the Endangered Species Act, and the National Environmental Policy Act in issuing the permits.

 Most Read Nation & World Stories